amir5121/wislin-core/README.md

 **Pick the best career path based on trends and job listings.**

-*This isn't actually the documentation for now I'm just trying to keep my head clear*
+*This isn't actually the documentation for now I'm just trying to get my head clear*

 ## What questions this project will be trying to find an answer to